 In front of Chehalis City Hall, a stone marker tells the story of the Old Oregon Trail’s northward route from Oregon to the Tumwater area.
 This extension of the trail brought many settlers through our communities, with many descendants still living here today.
 City Hall is located near the intersection of Market Boulevard and Cascade Avenue.

-This tiny school along Highway 603 can be seen on your right about 2 miles south of Napavine.
+This tiny school along Highway 603 sits south of Napavine.
 Consisting of just a few rooms, it is still used to teach children in kindergarten through 6th grade and is one of Lewis County’s oldest school districts.
 It sits on the corner of Schoolhouse Road and Highway 603.

 There’s so much beauty and scenery along the route too, so make sure you take at least a little bit of time during your ride to enjoy it!